GaloyMoney/blink/DEV.md

 ### Using GraphiQL

 You can load GraphiQL, a web GUI for GraphQL.

-First, `apollo.playground` should be set to `true` in `default.yaml` Then, restart the server and open the following url:
+Start the server and open the following url:

 - http://localhost:4000/graphql (old API - deprecated)
 - http://localhost:4001/graphql (admin API)